cresset-lab/AgentHAB/README.md

 1. **Context retrieval**: `tools/context_loader.load_contexts` ingests markdown files from `context/`, splits them with LangChain, and exposes a BM25 retriever for relevant documentation.

-2. **Live system context** (optional): When `OPENHAB_URL` and `OPENHAB_API_TOKEN` are configured:
+2. **Live system context via MCP** (optional): When `OPENHAB_URL` and `OPENHAB_API_TOKEN` are configured:
+   - `SystemContextFetcher` launches the bundled MCP server (`openhab-mcp/openhab_mcp_server.py`) as a local stdio server.
-   - `SystemContextFetcher` uses `OpenHABClient` (as a Python library) to fetch all items, things, and rules
+   - Through MCP tools it fetches all items, things, and rules from your openHAB instance.
-   - Loads previously generated rules from `generated_rules/` directory
+   - It also loads previously generated rules from the `generated_rules/` directory.
-   - Provides complete system state for validation
+   - The result is a unified `SystemContext` object used for validation and conflict detection.

-3. **Prompt assembly**: `PromptBuilder` collates the request, retrieved documentation snippets, live system context, and accumulated validator feedback.
+3. **Prompt assembly**: `PromptBuilder` collates the request, retrieved documentation snippets, live system context (if available), and accumulated validator feedback.

-4. **AI generation**: `PolicyGeneratorAgent` invokes `gpt-4o-mini` to synthesize a candidate `.rules` file, guided by documentation context and aware of available items.
+4. **AI generation**: `PolicyGeneratorAgent` invokes `gpt-4o-mini` to synthesize a candidate `.rules` file, guided by documentation context and aware of available items and existing rules.

-5. **Context-aware validation**: `ContextValidatorAgent` checks the candidate rule against live system state:
+5. **Context-aware validation**: `ContextValidatorAgent` checks the candidate rule against the `SystemContext`:
    - ✓ Verifies all referenced items exist in openHAB
    - ✓ Checks item type compatibility (e.g., can't dim a Switch)
    - ✓ Detects conflicts with existing rules (duplicate triggers, contradictory actions)